 Great Falls Original Farmers' Market

-If you are a food vendor at the Great Falls Original Farmers’ Market, you must submit your completed vendor application to the health department for approval before you submit it to the Market Manager.
+If you are a food vendor at the Great Falls Original Farmers’ Market, you must submit your completed vendor application to the Market Manager.
+Applications are available on the Great Falls Original Farmers' Market Website.
 Under the Product Information section, please make sure you list ALL the foods you intend to sell at the Farmers’ Market, including all the varieties.
 If your products are packaged, submit a copy of your product labels with the vendor application.
 Refer to the 2021 DPHHS Farmers' Market Guidelines for information on Farmers’ Market approved foods (exempt from licensure) and label requirements.
+If the market manager cannot determine if a food is approved under farmers' market rules, the health department will provide assistance.

 - If you are a licensed Mobile Food Establishment or licensed Wholesale Food Establishment, submit a copy of your Retail or Wholesale Food License with you vendor application.
 A complete list of all your foods is not necessary, as your menu/products are approved as part of licensure; just prepare a simplified list of your products (e.g. burgers & sandwiches, or scones, bread & pastries).
 You also do not need to submit labels.